Lolek-Productions/twelve-more/README.md

 # Throwing an error:
 throw new Error("This is a test error message");

-# Ways of joining TwelveMore
+# Ways of joining 12More
 1. Be invited to a community via SMS: user receives a link to the community
 2. Be invited to the organization via SMS: user receives a link to the assigned welcoming community
 3. Click on a physically published link so the user can join the welcoming community.